Unite Against Fascism: Protests against the British National Party and English Defence League

 In November 2007, UAF organised a rally of over 1,000 people when BNP leader Nick Griffin and Holocaust denier David Irving spoke at the Oxford Union.
 On 9 June 2009, UAF demonstrated against a BNP press conference given by Griffin and Andrew Brons outside the Palace of Westminster following their election as MEPs.
 Demonstrators marched towards the group with placards, chanting anti-Nazi slogans, and threw eggs at Griffin, forcing the abandonment of the press conference.
 Members of the press were also hit.
 The protesters also kicked Griffin's car and beat it with placards as he was led away from the scene.
 Two members of the public were hospitalised as a result of the demonstration.
 Griffin claimed that the attack was carried out with the backing of the Labour Party.

 The following day, UAF demonstrated at the BNP's next attempt to hold a press conference at a pub in Miles Platting, North Manchester.
 They chanted anti-fascist slogans and tried to drown out Griffin by playing Bob Marley songs at high volume.
 One protester was arrested after spitting in the direction of a car belonging to a BNP member.

 In January 2010, when the Pendle branch of the UAF removed a wreath from a war memorial in Nelson, Lancashire, that had been laid down by Councillor Adam Grant, a veteran and BNP politician, Richard MacSween of the Pendle UAF said, "The BNP have left a wreath and we have removed it because we don't approve of fascism."
 In response, Labour Councillor George Adam, from the Nelson and District branch of the Royal British Legion, said, "I'm annoyed – they have no right to remove that wreath.
 The BNP is a legitimate political party and they have a right to lay down a wreath just as any other members of the public do."
 BNP Councillor Brian Parker added, "It's disgusting, and it's theft."

 After 2010, UAF's focus increasingly turned from the BNP to the English Defence League (EDL).
 At its 2012 conference, UAF debated whether it should call for state bans on the EDL (as advocated by Socialist Action) but this was rejected (as advocated by the SWP).

 Later activities

-In 2020, during the resurgence of the Black Lives Matter, Stand Up To Racism launched a doorstop "take knee" campaign.
+In 2020, during the resurgence of Black Lives Matter, Stand Up To Racism launched a doorstop "take knee" campaign.